Generic Name: ciprofloxacin hydrochloride

 Dosage Form: tablet, film coated

-Fluoroquinolones, including ciprofloxacin, may exacerbate muscle weakness in persons with myasthenia gravis.
-Avoid ciprofloxacin in patients with known history of myasthenia gravis [see Warnings and Precautions (5.2)].
+Fluoroquinolones, including Ciprofloxacin Tablets, may exacerbate muscle weakness in persons with myasthenia gravis.
+Avoid Ciprofloxacin Tablets in patients with known history of myasthenia gravis [see Warnings and Precautions (5.2)].

 Ciprofloxacin Tablets, USP are indicated for the treatment of infections caused by susceptible isolates of the designated microorganisms in the conditions and patient populations listed below.

 Ciprofloxacin Tablets, USP are indicated in adult patients for treatment of urinary tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Serratia marcescens, Proteus mirabilis, Providencia rettgeri, Morganella morganii, Citrobacter koseri, Citrobacter freundii, Pseudomonas aeruginosa, methicillin-susceptible Staphylococcus epidermidis, Staphylococcus saprophyticus, or Enterococcus faecalis.

 Ciprofloxacin Tablets, USP are indicated in adult female patients for treatment of acute uncomplicated cystitis caused by Escherichia coli or Staphylococcus saprophyticus.

 Ciprofloxacin Tablets, USP are indicated in adult patients for treatment of chronic bacterial prostatitis caused by Escherichia coli or Proteus mirabilis.